aRI0U/cloudnet/README.md

-# PoseLSTM and PoseNet implementation in PyTorch
+# CloudNet: Deep Neural Network for Relocalization in Point Clouds Maps
 This is the PyTorch implementation for PoseLSTM and PoseNet, developed based on [Pix2Pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) code.

 ## Prerequisites